HARIHARAN2522/champ/my-app-docs/docs/features/workflow/overview.md

+# Overview
 Automate your cloud infrastructure deployments with visual workflow builder.

-The **Work Flow** feature lets you connect to cloud providers (AWS, GCP, Azure), scan existing resources, select modules, configure them, and deploy — all from a single interface.
+The **Work Flow** feature lets you connect to cloud providers (AWS, GCP, Azure), scan existing resources, select modules, configure them and deploy — all from a single interface.

 ### Supported Providers